LukeShortCloud/rootpages/src/packages.rst

     $ sudo ls /etc/yum.repos.d/

-Here are some common options for repository files: \* [] = This should be the first part of a repository, with the name being inside the brackets. \* name = This should be similar to the name from the brackets.
-However, this friendly name can be different and is usually ignored. \* baseurl = The location of the repository.
-Valid location types include "http://", "ftp://", and "file://" for using the local file system. \* mirrorlist = Instead of a baseurl, a link to a list of repository mirrors can be given. \* enabled = Enable or disable a repository with a "1" or "0".
+Common options for repository files:

+-  [] = This should be the first part of a repository, with the name being inside the brackets.
+-  name = This should be similar to the name from the brackets.
+However, this friendly name can be different and is usually ignored.
+-  baseurl = The location of the repository.
+Valid location types include "http://", "ftp://", and "file://" for using the local file system.
+-  mirrorlist = Instead of a baseurl, a link to a list of repository mirrors can be given.
+-  enabled = Enable or disable a repository with a "1" or "0".
 The default is value is "1".
+[5]
-[5] \* gpgcheck = Force a GPG encryption check against signed packages.
-Enable or disable with a "1" or "0". \* gpgkey = Specify the path to the GPG key.
+-  gpgcheck = Force a GPG encryption check against signed packages.
+Enable or disable with a "1" or "0".
+-  gpgkey = Specify the path to the GPG key.

-Variables for repository files: \* $releasever = The RHEL release version.
-This is typically the major operating system versioning number such as "5" or "6". \* $basearch = The CPU architecture.
+Variables for repository files:

+-  ``$releasever`` = The RHEL release version.
+This is typically the major operating system versioning number such as "6" or "7".
+-  ``$basearch`` = The CPU architecture.
 For most modern PCs this is typically either automatically filled in as "x86\_64" for 64-bit operating systems or "i386" for 32-bit.
 [6]

 At the bare minimum, a repository file needs to include a name and a baseurl.